 Gluten-free?
 Use gluten-free soy sauce (aka tamari), use gluten-free flour or cornstarch, and use gluten-free pasta.

 Plant milk.
-Canned lite coconut milk is the most pantry-friendly recipe, but I’ve been using oat milk in this recipe since I have a lot on hand.
-Any creamy plant-based milk such as oat, coconut, cashew, or soy will work – just make sure it’s unsweetened.
+Canned lite coconut milk is the most pantry-friendly option, but I typically use oat milk because I always have it on hand.
+Any creamy plant-based milk such as oat, coconut, cashew, or soy will work—just make sure it’s a plain / unsweetened variety.

 No tahini?
 The tahini adds extra richness and creaminess, so you can omit it, though at least one reader subbed almond butter with delicious results.

 No Dijon or coarse-grain mustard?
 Add a splash of apple cider vinegar or lemon juice.
 The acidity at the end helps balance the creamy richness.